bonifield/splunk_on_security_onion/example-queries/README.md

 ### TODO - paste those queries here, instead of inside individual files

+### 06 July 2020
+- added all example queries to a dashboard that can be copied directly into Splunk for easier reference

 ### Randoms
 - Image = official term for a compiled binary file
 - Subject_* = the one performing the action in question; the account requesting a logon (service, user, etc) but NOT the actual account logging on